falkr/ttm4115/pages/prep-use-cases.md

 **This is a use case diagram.** It describes the main functions a system provides to its environment, depicted as actors.
 Here, the main actors are _teacher_ and _student_.
 As you can see, there is a use case _Enter Results_.
 Originally, I thought this could be done by students on their own, using a web formular.
 However, as you know, during the RAT you are not allowed to use your phone, so how should we have done this?
 Also, how to ensure that everyone is reporting their own, correct results?
 Just by thinking at this level of use cases I then decided that this was a task for the teaching assistant, and changed the use case.

 You may think now that you could have done this also without use cases, just by thinking about the system.
 But this is exactly what we are talking about: The use cases make your thinking on a high level about the system visible to your development team, your boss, your customers, and yourself.
-This is why use cases are important, and why hopping over them can cost you time and money.
+This is why use cases are important, and why skipping them can cost you time and money.

 ## Learning Goals